-Plan each day – Begin each day with a predetermined win for the day.
-What do you intend to get accomplished?
+I know some will resist this because of the word I’m about to use – but, get a checklist for every day.
+I think we should begin each day with a predetermined win for the day – and for me, this involves completing a realistic checklist of accomplishments.
+Ask yourself – what do I need to complete today?
 Learn to plan what you can actually do.
 Don’t overcommit.
-Complete the item or move it to another day.
+As you get more disciplined, you can add some “stretch” items to the checklist.
+I try to do the harder ones or the ones I least enjoy doing first – so I get them out of the way.
+Complete an item or move it to another day.
 Keep in mind, if you keep moving items you are either not making good use of your time or planning too much for effectiveness.
 The more you plan days you can complete the less stressful individual days will be and, ultimately, the more effective you will be.
-(In fact, read a post HERE about doubling your productivity.)

-Switch projects – When I’m really stressed about a specific project, I like to take a break and work on something different; hopefully something I can easily complete.
-Now obviously that can become a problem if you never complete the stressful project, so use it as a help not a crutch.
-Sometimes, howerver, the energy created in making progress on another project will fuel you for the stressful project.
+When I’m really stressed about a specific project, I like to take a break and work on something different – at this point, hopefully something I can easily complete.
+Now obviously this can become a problem if you never complete the stressful project, so use it as a help not a crutch.
+Sometimes, however, the energy created in making progress on another project will fuel you for the stressful project.

-Move your body – Take a walk.
+Stress seems to germinate in my mind when I am still for too long.
+Take a walk.
 Stretch your muscles.
 Head to the gym.
-I have found that the deeper the stress the more exercise I need, even during the middle of a busy day.
+I have found the more the stressful season the more exercise I need – even during the middle of a busy day.
 When I come back from time in physical activity I’m more energized to attack stress and win!

-Stop and dream – What’s something you can look forward to?
+This may sound corny, but it works.
+What’s something you can look forward to?
 It may be at the end of the day, the weekend, or a year down the road.
-Knowing there’s something beyond today helps me handle the current stress.
-Guys, this is one reason I’m always intentionally trying to have a mini-vacation on the calendar for my wife and me.
-I know she and I both need that in our marriage to handle the daily stress grind.
+Knowing there’s something to look forward to beyond today helps me handle current stress.
+As a husband, I’m always intentionally trying to have a mini-vacation on the calendar for my wife and me.
+I know she and I both need it in our marriage to handle the daily stress grind.
 Again, don’t let this become a distraction to progress.
 You’ll have to discipline yourself back to the task at hand, but,in my experience, typically people who stress the most (people like me) are wired for progress more than process.
 We stress when things aren’t getting done fast enough and we tend to overcommit.
-I’m not sure our basic wiring will ever change, but sometimes, in the midst of that stressful moment, stopping to “smell the roses” lowers our stress level, gives us more fuel for the journey, and makes us more efficient…and more happy!
+I’m not sure our basic wiring will ever change, but sometimes, in the midst of a stressful moment, stopping to “smell the roses” lowers our stress level, gives us more fuel for the journey, and makes us more efficient – and more happy!